 Owing to its medieval origins and timber framing techniques, second floors often overhung the first with the ends of the posts shaped into pendants, a lone element of ornament on these otherwise simple houses.
 Roofs were gabled, sometimes with the framing at the gable end projecting beyond the second floor.
 Eaves were shallow and devoid of the decorative modillions or bed molds found in later Georgian style architecture.
 This plain box exemplifies how construction technique combined with locally available materials can create clear form and characteristic style.

 At its best, domestic architecture reflects the culture and knowledge of its builders and the time and place in which it is built.
 The English Colonial homes of New England admirably achieve this.
 Standing calm on the shores of the New World, these houses are a sober reflection of the Pilgrims’ reserve and fortitude.
 A fine example is the Parson Capen House in Topsfield, Massachusetts (1683) and Fiske Kimball’s Domestic Architecture of the American Colonies and of the Early Republic contains an excellent chapter on early Colonial architecture.

 For an immersive experience into the life of New England’s colonial settlers, a visit to New Hampshire’s Strawberry Banke Museum, with many original buildings, may be to your liking.
 It is on a visit there some years ago that I purchased my copy of A Building History of Northern New England, by James L. Garvin, an informative and comprehensive discussion of New England’s architecture.
-These books and more on America’s traditional domestic architecture and classical architecture may be found at my online bookshop.

 Copyright for all images and text, unless in the public domain or otherwise noted, Christine G. H. Franck, Inc.